-There are often waiting lists for international schools in Budapest, so expats are advised to contact schools as soon as possible to book their place and find out if there are entrance or assessment exams.
+There are often waiting lists for international schools in Budapest, so expats are advised to contact schools as soon as possible to apply for a place and find out if there are entrance or assessment exams.
 Some schools may ask for reference letters from previous schools, as well as past grade reports.
 Children may also be requested to come in for an interview.

 Expat parents relocating for work purposes should try to negotiate an education allowance as part of their relocation package to help bear the high fees of international schools.